-In this research, a mixed-methods approach was used, including a literature review.
-A survey was conducted on senior students in a computer science faculty at Eastern Connecticut State University and provide an overview of the current state of ITSs (chatgpt vs w3schools) in computer science education and its potential.
-Survey Questionnaires were uploaded online through SurveyMonkey for senior computer science participating students in CSC450, spring 2023 semester, to complete survey questions online based on their experience with both ITSs.
-(Chatgpt and w3schools) in learning python programming language.
-Answers to multiple choice questions on the scale of 1-5 were provided, inquiring about their experience, and choice of platform (between chatgpt and w3schools).
-Data collected was analyzed using qualitative and quantitative methods.
-To help provide detailed data analysis and insights on the data collected, a bar chart, tables and figures as well as a regression model was developed using R programming.
+A survey was conducted on senior students in a computer science class at Eastern Connecticut State University.
+Survey Questionnaires were uploaded online through SurveyMonkey for senior computer science participating students in CSC450, spring 2023 semester, to complete survey questions online based on their experience with both ITSs in learning python programming language by answering multiple choice questions, inquiring about their experience, and choice of platform (between ChatGPT and w3schools).
+Data collected was analyzed using SurveyMonkey.
+To help provide detailed data analysis and insights on the data collected, a bar chart, pie chart, tables and figures.

-Research Project Timeline: